mne-tools/mne-python/doc/source/manual/convert.rst

   containing the locations and orientations of the sensors.
 This file can be exported directly from the KIT system.

-.. note:: The output fif file will use the Neuromag head    coordinate system convention, see Section 5.3.
+.. note:: The output fif file will use the Neuromag head    coordinate system convention, see :ref:`BJEBIBAI`.
 A coordinate    transformation between the CTF/4D head coordinates and the Neuromag    head coordinates is included.
-This transformation can be read with    MNE Matlab Toolbox routines, see Chapter 10.
+This transformation can be read with    MNE Matlab Toolbox routines, see :ref:`ch_matlab`.

 The following input files are optional: